Greensboro Divorce Lawyers

 What Is Equitable Distribution?

-North Carolina is one of 41 states that use the principle of equitable distribution in dividing up property during a divorce settlement.
-It’s important to point out that a small difference in word choice can have significant legal—and financial implications.
+North Carolina is one of 41 states that uses the principle of equitable distribution when dividing property during a divorce settlement.
+It’s important to point out that a small difference in word choice can have significant legal and financial implications.
 That choice is the word “equitable”, which is not the same as “equal”.

 In an equal settlement, each spouse would get half of the property.
 But an equitable settlement leaves more room for interpretation.
 It simply means that the settlement must be seen as fair to each party.
 This is often in the eye of the beholder—and if a settlement can’t be reached in negotiation, that beholder will be a North Carolina family law judge.